Shree Ashtavinayak Cine Vision: Company information

-Initial Years (2003-04)
+Initial years (2003–2004)

 The company entered Bollywood with Fun2shh...
 Dudes in the 10th Century (2003), which marked its first of many collaborations with music composers Pritam and duo Salim–Sulaiman, and actor Paresh Rawal.
 Next, it produced Agnipankh (2004), a film on pilots in the Indian Air Force, where Pritam and Salim–Sulaiman teamed up again to compose the music.

-Early Success (2005-06)
+Early success (2005–2006)

-The company's first big hit came with David Dhawan's comedy Maine Pyaar Kyun Kiya (2005), which starred Salman Khan, Sushmita Sen, the film's producer Sohail Khan, Katrina Kaif, Arshad Warsi and Isha Koppikar.
+The company's first success came with David Dhawan's romantic comedy Maine Pyaar Kyun Kiya (2005), which starred Salman Khan, Sushmita Sen, the film's producer Sohail Khan, Katrina Kaif, Arshad Warsi and Isha Koppikar.

 The next year, more prominence came in for the company as it produced the comedies Golmaal: Fun Unlimited (2006) and Bhagam Bhag (2006).
-While the former marked its first major collaboration with Ajay Devgn and Tusshar Kapoor as well as director Rohit Shetty, the latter was one of the company's first of many collaborations with Akshay Kumar.
-Both films had Rawal in prominent roles.
+While the former marked its first major collaboration with Ajay Devgn as well as director Rohit Shetty, the latter was one of the company's first of many collaborations with Akshay Kumar.
+Both films featured Rawal in prominent roles.

 Jab We Met (2007)

-The company produced Jab We Met, directed by Imtiaz Ali and starring Shahid Kapoor and Kareena Kapoor.
+The company produced the romantic comedy-drama Jab We Met, directed by Imtiaz Ali and starring Kareena Kapoor and Shahid Kapoor.
 It was released on 26 October 2007.
 The film was nominated for a number of awards, and received the Stardust Award for Best Film in 2008.